Package Torello.Java

 public static java.lang.String r(boolean ignoreCase, java.lang.String s, java.lang.String[] matchStrs, char[] replaceChars)

-This shall replace each instance of the elements of parameter'matchStrs'
+This shall replace each instance of the elements of parameter'matchStrs'in inputString 's'with the provided characters in parallel array'replaceChars'.

 Example: